 To make the system user-friendly, most kitchen display systems allow you to set rules for highlighting items and order details, and define fonts and formatting.
 Also make sure you select a KDS that allows you to customize the routing, including setting up delay timers that ensure the items in an order are hot and ready when you need them, either for delivery or table service.

-Among the benefits to your business:
+Some of the benefits to your business:

 - Reduce costs of consumables such as paper, ink and printers